 Amount.
 For first 20 years of service, 35/75 of base pay.
-For each year in excess of 20, an additional 1/75 is added, to a maximum of 42/75 of base pay for 27 or more years of service.
+For each year in excess of 20 an additional 1/75 is added up to a maximum of 42/75 of base pay for 27 or more years of service.
+In addition, and not subject to the maximum, 1/2% of base pay is paid for each year of service over 25.
+(The latter additional benefit is not subject to the post retirement adjustment provisions.)

-Pay Used for Plan Purposes.
-For benefit determination purposes, "base pay" means the salary of a first grade patrolman for the second month of the previous fiscal year.
-For contribution purposes, it means the present base pay of a first grade patrolman.
+Pay Used For Plan Purposes.
+For benefit determination purposes "base pay" means the salary of a first grade patrolman for the second month of the previous fiscal year.
+For contribution purposes it means the present base pay of a first grade patrolman.